holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

     ```bash
     python -m SimpleHTTPServer
     ```
-    Or if you use python 3 use this command instead:
+    Or if you use Python 3, use this command instead:
     ```bash
     python -m http.server
     ```

-And go have a look in your browser at `http://0.0.0.0:8000/`.
+Go have a look in your browser at `http://0.0.0.0:8000/`.
 You will see something like this:

 ![](https://i.imgur.com/Tfjd2ZX.png)

 ## hc-web-client

-Time to communicate with the app that you built in the previous tutorials.
-To make this easy you can use the [hc-web-client](https://github.com/holochain/hc-web-client).
-It's Holochain's JavaScript library that helps you easily setup a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection to your app.
+It's time to communicate with the app you built in the previous tutorials.
+To make this easy, you can use the [hc-web-client](https://github.com/holochain/hc-web-client).
+It's Holochain's JavaScript library that helps you easily set up a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection to your app.

 > #### Why WebSocket instead of HTTP?
 >
-> Having a WebSocket connection open allows your app to send messages to your GUI.
-While we are not doing that today, it's good to get familiar with this process.
+> Having an open WebSocket connection allows your app to send messages to your GUI.
+While we are not doing that today, it's good to get familiar with the process.

-To make this process easy we have precompiled a version of the hc-web-client for you.
+To make this process is easy, we have precompiled a version of the hc-web-client for you.

 Download it [here](/assets/files/hc-web-client.zip), then unzip it and stick it in the root of your GUI directory:
 ```bash